lucvitale/UFOP_Pakarina/README.md

 If it is your first time using Git on your machine:

-git config --global user.email "your_email@gmail.com"
+-git config --global user.email "your_email@gmail.com"
-git config --global user.name "your_github_username"
+-git config --global user.name "your_github_username"

 ## Branches